jp2321/dl4cv_dev/slides/chapter1_01_introduction.md

 <img src="vl1/object_detection.jpg" alt="This image is in /static" width="90%">

 Notes: In object detection, the aim is to find different objects in an image.
 It is typically used in autonomous driving to detect other cars, pedestrians, or cyclists.
-Therefore, not only the class of the object but also the regions where it was detected is from interest.
-Consequently, also a bounding box around the object needs to be predicted with the corresponding object class.
+Therefore not only the class of the object, but also the regions where it was detected is from interest.
+Consequently, a bounding box around the object with the corresponding object class needs to be predicted.

 source = https://paperswithcode.com/task/real-time-object-detection